 At the same time, we want to remind you that productivity ultimately isn’t about finding the right app.

 To truly become a more productive person, you need to work the right way and develop the right habits.
-To help you do that, we recommend taking our free one-hour course on creating a personal productivity system.
+To help you do that, we recommend taking our free one-hour course on building habits that last.
 Learn more about it here: